ArendJan/mirte-documentation/doc/driving_around.rst

 - Topic Name: /mobile_base_controller/cmd_vel

 You can now drive around in the 'viz' tab.
 When a USB camera is attached you can also view the image stream.
-You nees to add a Camera widget in teh details tab and set the topic name:
+You need to add a Camera widget in the details tab and set the topic name:

 - Topic Name: /webcam/image_raw/compressed